7 Genius Dog Products You Need to Get Organized Now

 But, with a travel organizer like the one above, you can slip out of the house quickly and easily.
 The food bag, water bottle and collapsible bowls make carting mealtime on the move so much easier.

-3. Dog Grooming Storage Box with Hinged Lid
+3. Dog Box with Lid

 Organizing Toby’s grooming supplies has been on my to-do list.
 His toothbrush and shampoo are in the bathroom upstairs.
 His brush, ear cleaner and tick spray are downstairs.
 His towels…I don’t really know where they are at the moment.